kkoltun/dev_notes/java_persistence/database_basics/transaction_isolation_levels.md

 ### Repeatable read isolation

 Features:
-* Phantom reads are permitted.
+* Write skew and phantom reads are permitted.
 * No dirty reads.
 * No unrepeatable reads.
 * No lost updates.